guillim/nextjs-boilerplate/README.md

 #### Stripe
 We use Stripe for payments.
 Please create an account here [Stripe](https://stripe.com/).
 Stripe is always attached to a company.
 That is why for every user, there is automatically a company created for him.
-This way, it's easier to manage the payments, and easier to switch gather users to one company.
+This way, it's easier to manage the payments, and easier to gather users later on to one company.

 #### Google Analytics
 We use Google Analytics to track the users.
 Please create an account here [Google Analytics](https://analytics.google.com/).
 Then add your id in the .env file